brianhigh/data-workshop/Data_System_Essentials.md

 Include all of the data-related tasks associated with your research project from beginning to end.
 The "audience" for this diagram should be IT staff who will help you develop the data system.
 Therefore, go into a level of detail which would communicate your data system needs clearly to a IT professional (analyst, designer, developer, or administrator).

-You can use pen and paper to make the diagram or you can use software tools such as Creately, Gliffy, Dia, Visio, or other applications with symbols for use case modeling.
+You can use pen and paper to make the diagram or you can use software tools such as Creately, Gliffy, Dia, Visio.
 You will present this diagram (for one or two minutes) in the next class session.

 Task 5: Get files for textbook exercises
 ========================================================